replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

     * `PATH_TO_CONFIGVALUES_FILE` with the path in your local directory to the ConfigValues YAML file where your application configuration values are defined.
 For more information about the ConfigValues file, see [About the ConfigValues File](#config-values) below.
     * `PATH_TO_AIRGAP_BUNDLE` with the path in your local directory to the `.airgap` bundle for the application.
 The air gap bundle is provided by your application vendor.
     * `ADMIN_CONSOLE_NAMESPACE` with the namespace where you want the admin console to be installed.
-    * `PRIVATE_REGISTRY_HOST` with the hostname for the private image registry where you pushed the admin console images.
+    * `PRIVATE_REGISTRY_HOST` with the hostname for the private image registry where you pushed the admin console images in the previous step.
-    * `READ_WRITE_USERNAME` and `READ_WRITE_PASSWORD` with credentials with read write permissions to the private image registry where you pushed the admin console images.
+    * `READ_WRITE_USERNAME` and `READ_WRITE_PASSWORD` with credentials with read write permissions to the private image registry where you pushed the admin console images in the previous step.

 For more information about the required and optional flags for the `kots install` command, see [install](/reference/kots-cli-install) in the kots CLI documentation.